Streator High School

 Q: What is an e-learning day and why are we implementing it at Streator High School?

-A: E-learning days can help avoid interruptions to class instruction when there is inclement weather.
+A: E-learning days can help avoid interruptions to class instruction when there is inclement weather or other situations that could affect attendance or other building situations.
 They also replace using emergency days at the end of the school year.

 Q: How will my child access their materials on an e-learning day?